dgroomes/browser-extension-framework/README.md

 The source code layout:

-* `vendor-extension-types/`
+* `vendor/`
-    * TypeScript type declaration files for browser (vendor) JavaScript APIs.
-This means there are `.d.ts` files for Chromium's `chrome` JavaScript APIs and FireFox's `browser` JavaScript APIs.
+    * Vendor-specific code.
+TypeScript type declaration files for browser (vendor) JavaScript APIs.
+This means there are `.d.ts` files for
+      Chromium's `chrome` JavaScript APIs and FireFox's `browser` JavaScript APIs.
 Yes there is probably an open source version of this but I would prefer to minimize third-party dependencies where feasible (Update: I'm happy to depend on first-party libraries from, for example, Mozilla.
 I think they have a nice polyfill).